gannjondal/mb3d-formulas/formulas-jit/Newton3D/README.md

 - `JIT` is the mandatory prefix for JIT formulas
 - `gnj` is my 3-digit identifier (for `gannjondal`)
 - `RealPowNewt` = (3D) Newton fractal formula using triplex numbers, and a free power parameter of type floating point
 - `Pow3Newton` = (3D) Newton fractal formula using triplex numbers for z^`3` ONLY which uses cartesian coordinates.
-Hence it avoids sin/cos/atan/power etc, and should hence be faster than the RealPow versions
+   Hence it avoids sin/cos/atan/power etc, and should hence be faster than the RealPow versions.
 - `_01, _02 etc` The logic behind fractal formulas makes it not that easy (well, for me) to ensure backward compatibility.
    I will try to keep an eye to that topic in future, so that there will not be too many of those \_xy variants.
-   Also there is not (and will not be) any formula `packages` that may have an own versioning.
+   Also there is not (and will not be) any formula packages that may have an own versioning.
    Finally MB3D requires relatively short formula names (something like <24 characters; I don't recall the exact value) only, so that it's not possible to have something like subversioning like \_01_01 in the most cases.
    Hence please consider that you may not be able to use a \_02 variant within params originally written with a \_01 of the same type
-- `E` stands for "easy to use":  It is for z^n-`1`=0 only, and uses `1` as the only fix solution.
+- `E` stands for "easy to use":  It is for z^n-`1`=0 only, and uses `1` as the one-and-only fix solution.
   There will be versions with a configurable solution parameter (good for pre-transformations only) published later.
 - `C` stands for "correct multiplication of c".
   In earlier versions of MB3D JIT formulas I did not take the effort to correctly multiply c.
-  As there is no older version for MB2 this is for compatibility across the several fractal programs

 ## Documentation:
 The param description has been over from the formula doc of gnj_RealPowNewtE_01.m3f - the variables in other formulas do slightly differ - please check the individual formulas for details, although I may improve the documentation for some older formulas later (well, I hope)...